Child Support Calculation

-Child Support Calculation in an Uncontested Divorce:
+Child Support Calculation in a Georgia Uncontested Divorce:

 The first step in calculating child support in Georgia is to determine each parent’s “presumptive child support obligation.”
 To do that, the gross (pre-tax) income of each parent must be determined.
 For the purposes of child support calculation, gross income includes salary, wages, commissions, self-employment income, bonuses, overtime pay, severance pay, pension and retirement income, interest income, dividend income, trust income, capital gains, Social Security disability payments, worker’s compensation benefits, unemployment benefits, judgments from personal injury claims or other civil cases, gifts, prizes, and any other sources of income.
 With a few exceptions, pretty much every possible source of income is used in child support calculation.